 Documentation.
 Ask your doctor for a letter that states you have diabetes and lists the medications and supplies you use.
 Be sure it authorizes any need to carry syringes.

 Prescriptions.
 You'll want to bring at least twice as many supplies, including medications, as you'll need on your trip, says Davida Kruger, MSN, author of The Diabetes Travel Guide, 2nd Edition (American Diabetes Association, 2006).

 Also ask your doctor to write out emergency prescriptions for all your medications, which you'll carry with you.
 "You might not be able to fill it everywhere, but if your medications were stolen or lost, it's better to have this in prescription form than just a list," she says.

 Time zones.
-Talk to your doctor about adjusting your medication schedule if you'll be crossing time zones during your trip.
-The ADA suggests you bring a copy of your travel itinerary for you and your doctor to review.
+Talk to your doctor about adjusting your medication schedule if you'll be crossing time zones during your trip, CDC recommends.
+Setting an alarm on your phone for taking medicine might be helpful.

 Don't assume that wherever you go, your medical insurance will follow, says Kruger.

 "If you are traveling within the United States, you probably don't need extra insurance," she says.
 "But if you are traveling outside the country, your insurance might not cover you."

 Kruger suggests you check your policy for things such as:

 - Are you covered for treatment in any emergency room?